-where $T_{90}$ is the time interval over which a GRB emission from $5\%$ to $95\%$ of its total measured counts.
-We require $\sigma_{y}\ll1$, otherwise the interference fringes will disappear.
-The GRB emission region size are mostly located in $\sim10^{9}$m and this GRBs' redshift are mostly $O(1)$, which means $D_{s}\sim \text{Gpc}$.
-If we require the lens' redshift has same order $z_{L}\sim O(1)$, then we will be forced to exclude most GRB.
-So we don't restrict the lens redshift to be the same order with the source redshift, otherwise the condition for $\sigma_{y}\ll1$ can't be satisfied $W(\vec{y},\sigma_{y})$ is the emission intensity weight of the source.
-We follow Ref.\cite{Katz:2018zrn} set it be Gaussian
+where $T_{90}$ is the time interval over which a GRB emission ranges from $5\%$ to $95\%$ of its total measured counts.
+We require $\sigma_{y}\ll1$; otherwise, the interference fringes will disappear.
+The GRB emission region size is mostly located in $\sim 10^{9}$m, and these GRBs' redshifts are mostly $O(1)$, which means $D_{s}\sim \text{Gpc}$.
+If we require the lens' redshift to be of the same order, $z_{L}\sim O(1)$, then we will be forced to exclude most GRBs.
+Thus, we do not restrict the lens redshift to be of the same order as the source redshift; otherwise, the condition $\sigma_{y}\ll1$ cannot be satisfied. $W(\vec{y},\sigma_{y})$ is the emission intensity weight of the source.
+Following Ref.~\cite{Katz:2018zrn}, we set it to be Gaussian

 where $\vec{y_{0}}$ is the center of the emission region.
-Then take it into the Eq.(\ref{eq:3.19}) and consider a spherically symmetric lens mentioned before, we get
+Substituting this into Eq.(\ref{eq:3.19}) and considering the spherically symmetric lens mentioned before, we get

 where $I_{0}$ is the modified Bessel function of the first kind of zeroth order